 This example clearly shows the possibilities of pyramiding.
 In the examined case, the profit was increased by more than 50 times compared to the standard trade.
 In the above example, an aggressive and risky pyramid model was used, because the risk of losing $40 existed until the closing of the trade.
 In order to protect yourself against losing the initial trade money, for this case, you can use a less risky option.

 This variant of pyramiding differs from the first only in that at each level of the pyramid, instead of adding an order with an increase of 2 time of the volume of the bid, an order with a volume of 0.1 lots was added.
 Thus, at the second step, in case of unfavorable developments, the trade will close with a zero.
 And on the fourth step, when the trend is reversed, the trailing stop is activated on a 1.1900 with a guaranteed profit of $680.

 Advantages and disadvantages

-The advantages of using pyramiding are obvious: an increase of profit in several times compared to a standard trade and minimizing the risks, or even their absence.
+The advantages of using pyramiding are obvious: increase profit by several times compared to a standard trade and minimizing the risks, or even their absence.
 However, as it is the case with all trade managements, more difficulties arise when you implement this method.
 Among the shortcomings of pyramiding are the following: